We help lost and unwanted dogs throughout Tasmania

 Angus knows sit and is generally very well mannered, although he is strong on a lead.
 An obedience training refresher that includes treats when he does walk well could provide all the motivation he needs to rein things in.

-He’s not suited to a home with cats, but we understand Angus is good with other dogs.
+He’s not recommended for a home with cats, and possibly other small animals, but we understand Angus is good with other dogs.

 🐾 Pure Angus beef